 The Brexit soap opera continues.
-The British government threatened, on Thursday, February 27, to slam the door of the post-Brexit negotiations with the European Union in June for lack of rapid progress, excluding the alignment with the community rules demanded by Brussels in exchange for a free agreement – advantageous exchange.
+The British government threatened, on Thursday, February 27, to slam the door of -Brexit negotiations with the European Union in June for lack of rapid progress, excluding the alignment with the community rules demanded by Brussels in exchange for a free agreement – advantageous exchange.

 The publication of the British negotiating mandate confirmed the deep divide existing with Brussels before the start, on Monday 2 March, of the complex discussions, after the exit of the United Kingdom from the European bloc at the end of January.

 Despite the difficulty of the task, the British and Europeans have ten months to agree on their new relationship, before the end, on December 31, of the transition period during which the United Kingdom continues to apply European rules.
 London categorically rules out extending it.

 “This leaves enough time, albeit limited, for the UK and the EU to reach an agreement,” said the conservative-led executive Boris Johnson.